THE CONSTITUTION OF THE

 Section 3: Voting procedures shall be determined by the Activities Director and run by the ASB Vice President.

 Section 4: To be elected ASB President, ASB Vice President, to the ASB Executive Board, or a class officer, a candidate must receive the majority of the points.
-If there is a tie, a run-off between the two candidates shall take place within a week of the initial vote.
+If there is a tie, the tie will be broken by referring back to the overall score from the packets.

-Section 5: All officers are a full year term.
+Section 5: All elected and appointed officers serve a full year term.

 Section 7: Scantron ballot counting will occur on the same day as the elections and will be conducted by the activities director only.
-An administrator or the athletic director will take over these duties should the activities director be unable to do so.
+An appointed student council member will take over these duties should the activities director be unable to do so.
 Announcements will be made as soon as election results are finalized and approved by administration on a one-on-one, face-to-face manner between the activities director and each of the candidates.
 An end-of-the day announcement will be made to the whole school over the PA system as soon as the candidates have all personally received the election results.
 Results may also be run (but is not limited to) over JagTV, the scrolling announcements, the Jag Weekly, and the HSD Board report.

 Article VIII: ASB President and ASB Vice President